DanTheProgrammerMan/IoT-Project-Hydroponics-ESP32/README.md

 ### Setup Guide
 ### 1. ESP32 Setup:
-- Connect the DHT11 sensor to the ESP32 as per the wiring diagram.
+1. Connect the DHT11 sensor to the ESP32 as per the wiring diagram.
-- Open the Arduino IDE and install the necessary libraries:
+2. Open the Arduino IDE and install the necessary libraries:
   - `DHT sensor library`
   - `Adafruit Unified Sensor`
-- Upload the provided Arduino code to the ESP32.
+3. Upload the provided Arduino code to the ESP32.

 ### 2. Flask Server Setup:
-- Navigate to the flask_server directory.
+1. Navigate to the flask_server directory.
-- Install dependencies:
+2. Install dependencies:
   - `py -m pip install flask pandas`
   - `py -m pip install pandas`
-- Run the Flask server:
+3. Run the Flask server:
   - `python flask_server.py`
+  -
+- Ensure your Flask server is running and accessible at the specified IP address.

 ### 3. Streamlit Application Setup:
-- Navigate to the streamlit_app directory.
+1. Navigate to the streamlit_app directory.
-- Install dependencies:
+2. Install dependencies:
   - `py -m pip install streamlit pandas`
-- Run the Streamlit app:
+3. Run the Streamlit app:
   - `streamlit run app.py`

+> [!NOTE]
-- Ensure that the Flask server is running before starting the Streamlit application to allow real-time data visualisation.
+> Ensure that the Flask server is running before starting the ESP32, otherwise you will receive data from the ESP32 where the uptime has all already started.
-  - Or you can refresh the StreamLit app
+> **Debug/Testing:** Monitor the serial output for sensor readings and HTTP response codes.

+---

 ## 📊 Live Dashboard
 The Streamlit web application provides real-time visualizations of the temperature and humidity data collected by the ESP32.

 Insert screenshot of the Streamlit dashboard here

-## 🧰 Setup Instructions

-1. Connect the DHT11 sensor to the ESP32 as shown in the circuit diagram.
-2. Upload the provided Arduino code to the ESP32.
-3. Ensure your Flask server is running and accessible at the specified IP address.
-4. Monitor the serial output for sensor readings and HTTP response codes.
+---

-## 🧠 Software Architecture Diagram
+## Software Architecture Diagram
 The system architecture consists of three main components:

 #### ESP32 Microcontroller: